 Simply choosing to use a particular method or approach will never guarantee a project is always successful.
 In fact, any method or approach used without thinking will make a mess of any project.

-The PRINCE2 focus on the business justification and whether a project is justified when the business environment changes remains its biggest asset.
+The PRINCE2 focus on the business justification and whether a project is justified when the business environment changes remain its biggest assets.
 It helps to ensure that projects are based upon sound business sense.

 The ability to respond quickly to changes with on-time delivery of products which deliver value to the customer is the biggest contribution of Agile approaches.